-Dr. Kwawu holds a Ph.D. degree in Computational Chemistry from the Department of Chemistry, Kwame Nkrumah University of Science and Technology (KNUST) under the supervision of Prof. Nora de Leeuw (Cardiff University, Wales), Prof. C. Richard A. Catlow (UCL, London), Prof Evans Adei (KNUST) and Prof. Richard Tia (KNUST).
-Dr. Kwawu prior to this, obtained a BSc.
-Chemistry degree (First Class Honours) from the Department of Chemistry, KNUST.
+Dr. Kwawu holds a Ph.D. in Computational Chemistry from the Department of Chemistry, KNUST, supported by the Royal Society-Leverhulme Africa Award, with supervision from Prof. Nora de Leeuw (Cardiff University, Wales), Prof. C. Richard A. Catlow (UCL, London), Prof Evans Adei (KNUST) and Prof. Richard Tia (KNUST).
+Dr. Kwawu prior obtained a BSc.
+Chemistry degree with distinction in the First-Class division from the Department of Chemistry, KNUST.
 She was a Visiting Scientist at the 2022 71st Lindau Nobel Laureates Meeting in Germany.

-Dr. Kwawu is an awardee of prestigious awards like The World Academy of Sciences Individual Research Grant, 2018.
-The award (18-032 RG/CHE/AF/AC_I and 22-004 RG/PHYS-CHE/AF/AC_CG) were with grant monies of USD 14,000 and USD 35,000 respectively.
-As well as the Royal Society Leverhulme Africa Postdoctoral Fellowships in 2018.
-The award (LAF\R1\180013) was with grant money of £ 17,800 from the Leverhulme-Royal Society, UK.
+Dr. Kwawu is an awardee of prestigious awards like The World Academy of Sciences Individual and Collaborative Research Grants, 2018 and 2022.
+The awards (18-032 RG/CHE/AF/AC_I and 22-004 RG/PHYS-CHE/AF/AC_CG) were with grant monies of USD 14,000 and USD 35,000 respectively.
+As well as the Royal Society Leverhulme Africa Postdoctoral Fellowship in 2018.
+The award (LAF\R1\180013) was with grant money of £ 17,800.

-Dr. Kwawu has supervised students at the undergraduate and Masters levels.
-She is a mentor to young researchers.
-Her research work has been published in international journals like the Physical chemistry chemical Physics, Materials for Renewable and Sustainable Energy, Catalysts, Advanced surface science etc. Her articles are cited globally and index on Google Scholar.
-She is an invited reviewer for international journals like Food Chemistry among others.
-She is a member of professional bodies like the Royal Society of Chemistry, Ghana Science Association, Ghana Chemical Society and Women in Science, Technology, Engineering and Mathematics Ghana.
+Dr. Kwawu is a mentor and has supervised students at the undergraduate and postgraduate levels.
+Her research work has been published in international journals like Physical chemistry chemical Physics, Materials for Renewable and Sustainable Energy, Catalysts, Advanced surface science, etc. Her articles are cited globally and indexed on Google Scholar.
+She is an invited reviewer for international journals.
+She is a member of professional bodies like the Royal Society of Chemistry, Ghana Science Association, Ghana Chemical Society, and Women in Science, Technology, Engineering, and Mathematics Ghana.

-Her goal is to contribute to provide renewable energy solutions (i.e., energy generation and storage technologies) and environmental remediation by providing insights into chemical processes occurring in these environments.
+Her goal is to contribute to providing renewable energy (i.e., energy generation and storage technologies), medicinal solutions, and environmental remediation technologies by providing insights into chemical processes occurring in these environments.